valladaresr/Capstone-Bellabeat-Case-Study/README.md

 ORDER BY
 1
 ```
-After classifying users based on their daily sleep time, the Fitbit data below shows that 46% of users sleep more than seven hours, and 54% less than 7 hours.
+After classifying users based on their daily sleep duration, the Fitbit data below shows that 46% of users sleep more than seven hours, and 54% less than 7 hours.
 The results support Harvard Medical School's claim and show that the majority of women fall short of the recommended sleep hours.
-A bigger sample would reflect a better representation of it.
+A bigger sample would lead to a better representation.

 <p align="center">
   <img src="https://github.com/valladaresr/Google-Case-Study-Bellabeat/assets/163466485/4f7df36d-391a-41bc-9c36-635176f26b03"/>
 </p>

+I am also interested in classifying users based on their daily steps.
+The [Centers for Disease Control and Prevention (CDC)](https://www.cdc.gov/diabetes/prevention/pdf/postcurriculum_session8.pdf) recommends that most adults aim for 10,000 steps per day.
+The average American only takes 3,000 - 4,000 steps per day.
+Therefore, I will classify users based on meeting or not meeting 10,000 daily steps, as this amount is considered being "active."

 ```SQL
 -- Query to find if users meet recommended steps per day